Golf in the United States: Professional tours

 The PGA Tour is the main professional golf tour in the United States.
 It was established by the PGA of America in 1929 and was spun off in 1968.

-Its calendar features the four major tournaments and World Golf Championships, but do not organize them.
+Its calendar features the four major tournaments and previously the World Golf Championships (which were discontinued in 2023), but do not organize them.
 The PGA Tour organizes several tournaments, most notably The Players Championship and Tour Championship.
 In addition it co-organizes the biennial Presidents Cup.

 The PGA Tour also operates other professional tours.
 The Korn Ferry Tour is the developmental tour since 1990.
 PGA Tour Champions has been the main senior tour since 1980, and the PGA Tour organizes two of the five senior major championships: The Tradition and Senior Players Championship.
 The organization also operates tours in Canada, Latin America and China.

 There is not a well defined third tier of golf tours in the United States.
 The larger regional tours include the Gateway Tour and Swing Thought Tour; there is a constantly changing roster of small "mini-tours".

 The LPGA Tour is the main women's professional tour, founded in 1950.
 Its calendar features several major championships and national golf opens.
 It organizes several tournaments, including the ANA Inspiration, one of the major tournaments, and the CME Group Tour Championship.
 The LPGA Tour also co-organizes the biennial Solheim Cup.
 The Symetra Tour has been the official development tour of the LPGA Tour since 1999.